 Kalahari is well-known as being the ultimate water park, but did you know the Wisconsin location has an over 100,000 square-foot indoor theme park, too?
 It features a six-story Ferris wheel, an African-themed carousel, ropes course and climbing wall; plus a 24-lane bowling alley, golf simulator, elevated go carts mini golf and more.

 - Address: 1701 Wisconsin Dells Parkway, Wisconsin Dells, Wisconsin

-Find an alien ball pit, arcade, laser tag and rock climbing wall; plus oodles and oodles of classic family-friendly rides including spinning tea cups, a drop tower, kiddie swings, bumper cars and crazy trolley.
-Take two days for this spot because they offer an indoor waterpark, too.
+Find an alien ball pit, arcade, laser tag and rock climbing wall; plus oodles and oodles of classic family-friendly rides including spinning tea cups, kiddie swings, bumper cars and crazy trolley.
+Also find indoor and outdoor waterparks and an outdoor family amusement park in the summer.